Is there special advice you should follow when choosing suncare products for sensitive skin?

 Beware of alcohol and silicones

 For a sunscreen to be truly suitable for sensitive skin, it should not contain any ingredients used to make the product easy to apply and non-greasy or that could aggravate the typical symptoms of skin sensitivity.

 These include ethyl alcohol and cyclic silicones.
 Cyclic silicones are volatile and, when they evaporate, they “take with them” a little of the water in the surface layers of the epidermis.
 This increases dryness and discomfort, especially in sensitive skin.

 Sun filters provide greater protection, at the same concentration, when they are in a cream or milk (emulsifying carriers containing water and oil components) form.

 This kind of formula enables manufacturers to add important ingredients to the product:

 - filmogenic agents which can increase resistance to perspiration and water;

-- epidermal lipids (ceramides, cholesterol and fatty acids) which help restore barrier function which is often damaged in sensitive skin, too.
+- epidermal lipids (ceramides, cholesterol and fatty acids) which help restore the skin barrier function which is often damaged in sensitive skin, too.

 If you are not prepared to compromise when protecting your skin from physical aggressors, you will have to learn to do without products that are pleasant and light on the skin, like clear sprays and solar waters.